 • Emergency living costs

-Please note, our normal maximum limit for applications is two per year, per student.
-All applicants should have applied to the LSE Student Support Fund initially before approaching this fund.
+Please note, our normal maximum limit for applications is two per year, per enrolled student.

 If you have any queries about the guidance, please email su.advice@lse.ac.uk.